 In Canada and the United States, about 45 million trees are cut down at the beginning of the Christmas season, only to spend a few weeks dying in someoneâ€™s living room.
 Many of those Christmas trees are cut from native pine and spruce stands instead of being farmed.

 In more progressive cities, these trees are recycled by being made into chip mulch or compost once they’re kicked to the curb, but this is a stopgap solution that doesnâ€™t get to the root of the problem inherent in logging for seasonal decor.
 Such an enormous seasonal destruction of habitatâ€”and waste of timberâ€”constitutes an environmental disaster, the wastefulness of which is rarely mentioned in all the consumption-driven coziness of the season.

 So this Christmas season, consider the possibility of planting a life, instead of taking one.

-Even better, pick native or endangered potted conifers for your Christmas décor: This way, the Christmas tree tradition can be re-imagined as a tool for conservation, reforestation, carbon sequestration and habitat restoration.
+You can also choose native or endangered potted conifers for your Christmas dĂ©cor: This way, the Christmas tree tradition can be reimagined as a tool for conservation, reforestation, carbon sequestration and habitat restoration.